Sambura/NLP-Text-detoxification/reports/progress_report.md

 After that the toxicity threshold can be chosen in order to analyze, how many toxic sentences were successfully translated into a neutral ones.

+### Regressor architecture
+Initial regressor architecture was T5 encoder followed by 3-layerd fully-connected NN.
+The way the toxicity score is calculated is by passing hidden state returned by encoder for each token, and then sum up the results into a single number, activated by a sigmoid function to produce an output number from 0 to 1.

+The final architecture is essentially the same, but instead of 3 layers, there is only 1 FC layer, since the amount of layers didn't seem to affect the model's perfomance.

 ### RoBERTa toxicity classifier

 Later I found out about existing toxicity classifier model made by the authors of the beforementioned paper.
 This is a RoBERTa based classifier, which, given a sentence, decides, whether it belongs to class `neutral` vs class `toxic`.
 This model could also be used to evalutae detoxification model's perfomance.